Quick Start

 Brief Introduction

 A CQL query consists of a series of filters.
-For each position in each game of the provided PGN file, the supplied query is evaluated.
-Matching positions are those for which all of the filters in the query are true.
+CQLi evaluates the query against every position in every game of the provided PGN file.
+Matching positions are those for which all filters in the query are true.
 Games with matching positions are written to the output file.

 The -i option is used to specify the input PGN file and the -o option is used to specify the output file.
 The -cql option may be used to provided the query.
 Queries can also be provided in a text file with a .cql extension that is then referenced on the command line in place of the -cql option.